ian-mark/Portfolio-Projects/Network Analysis/Stackoverflow and Thrread Participation/README.md

 + building recommender systems (see last year final course project)
 + placing ads (e.g., ads concerning job posts) in the right spot so as to maximise the returns and attract more 'customers'

-For this final course project, groups are required to analyze the Stackoverflow setting and to address the following question: Why do users participate in certain threads – i.e., reply to certain questions?
+For this final course project, groups are required to analyze the Stackoverflow setting and to address the following question: Why do users participate in certain threads – i.e. reply to certain questions?

-Data
+Data Used
 ======
 + [official dump](https://data.stackexchange.com/stackoverflow/queries)